Attendance, Saturday School, and Other

 Every-day is a Learning Opportunity and Financial Necessity!

-Did you know that if your child attends school for part of the day, we do get credit for that attendance?
-So if your child has a doctor's appointment during school hours, he/she still needs to attend school for part of the day.
+- Did you know that if your child attends school for part of the day, we do get credit for that attendance?
+So if your child has a doctor's appointment during school hours, he/she still needs to attend school for the remainder of the day.

 Account Logins and Communication ›